XTANDI is a prescription medicine used to treat men with prostate cancer that:

-Take XTANDI once a day at the same time each day.
+Take XTANDI® (enzalutamide) once a day, at the same time each day.
 If you have trouble remembering to take your dose, ask a family member or friend for reminders to help you stay on track.
 Whether it’s in person, by phone, or by text message, they can be your constant reminder to keep moving forward.

-Incorporate taking XTANDI into your daily activities and routines, such as after brushing your teeth.
+Incorporate taking XTANDI into your daily activities and routines, such as by taking your dose after brushing your teeth.

 Set an alarm to help you remember to take XTANDI at the same time each day.

-Your doctor will monitor your prostate cancer while taking XTANDI.
+Your doctor will monitor your prostate cancer while you are taking XTANDI.

 PSA tests